Your Ad Here

 The stringers can turn up just about anywhere, such as in this disused bridge (look for the holes in the stone slightly left and up of center).
 This bridge near Lees is otherwise notable for a sloppy construction appearance.
 Perhaps it was built in a hurry, and thus any available stones were used, even ones that had been prepared for track.

 The rusty stains on the stringer indicate it had seen at least some use in the trackbed before being incorporated in this bridge, but this bridge is along one of the oldest sections of B&O track.
-Perhaps the bridge had to be rebuilt after an early failure.
+Maybe the bridge had to be rebuilt after an early failure.

 Flat